-Dr. Edwards is trained in biofeedback and neurofeedback and is board certified in neuro-biofeedback (BCIA Senior Fellow).
-He is also New York state licensed psychotherapist – LMHC.
+Dr. Edwards is trained in biofeedback and neurofeedback and was board certified in neuro-biofeedback (BCIA Senior Fellow) until retiring at the end of 2023.
+He was also New York state licensed psychotherapist – LMHC until retiring from clinical practice to focus on meditation teaching and mentoring.
 He served on the board of directors of the Northeast Regional Biofeedback Society from 2006-2011, including a term as President from 2009-2010.
 He was on the faculty of New York Medical College as a clinical instructor in the Department of Family Medicine from 1998-2022.
 He was recruited by Cincinnati Children’s Hospital to help them develop a pediatric integrative medicine outpatient program in 2010.
 He returned to New York in 2013 and offers programs through Anam Cara Meditation.
-He closed his clinical practice in October 2021 to focus on meditation teaching, mentoring and writing.

-Dr. Edwards maintains an online practice offering spiritual mentoring, dreamwork and meditation training.
+Dr. Edwards maintains an online practice offering spiritual mentoring, Jungian dreamwork and meditation training.
 He also works with people interested in spiritual direction and Kundalini processes.
-He has served as President of the Kundalini Research Network for many years and is recognized around the world for his wisdom and skill in working with Kundalini.
+He served as President of the Kundalini Research Network for twenty years and is recognized around the world for his wisdom and skill in working with Kundalini.

 Lawrence grew up on Long Island, New York.
 In 1970 he began studying meditation and psychology in college.
 He studied with the transpersonal psychologist, Dr. Kenneth Ring, at the University of Connecticut, where he graduated magna cum laude in 1974.
 During this time he practiced meditation and hatha yoga and then began studying Tibetan Buddhism with Chogyam Trungpa Rinpoche.
 Dr. Edwards has studied with His Eminence Tsewang Seetar Rinpoche, head of the ancient Sangye Teng Monastery in Bhutan and received empowerments from him.
 He has also received teachings and empowerments from His Holiness the Dalai Lama and Gelek Rinpoche.